I am a freelance documentary filmmaker based in London.

 Since 2005, I have been making authored social affairs documentaries on a wide range of subjects, many of which explore our fundamental values and belief systems.
 These films often have a personal starting point and this body of work includes five three-part series for BBC Television: Lefties (2006) about aspects of far Left politics in the 1970s and 80s, Jews (2008) about contemporary Anglo-Jewry, Women (2010) about three generations of feminism, Money (2011) exploring the impact of money on our daily lives and relationships, and Inside Harley Street (2015) about our attitudes to health.

-Five of my projects (Love You to Death, Walking with Dogs, Money, Women and Jews) have been shortlisted or nominated for Grierson Documentary Awards.
+I have been shortlisted or nominated seven times for Grierson Documentary Awards (Love You to Death, Walking with Dogs, Money, Women, Jews and twice for The Funeral Murders).
 Love You to Death was nominated for the Broadcasting Press Guild Awards 2016 for Best Single Documentary.
 Lefties won a Gold Plaque for Best Social/Political documentary at the Hugo Awards at the Chicago International Festival.
 In November 2015, I received the Outstanding Contribution to Documentary award at the Aldeburgh Documentary Festival.